My internet isn’t working, what should I do first?

 How do I set up my voicemail?

-- From your telephone, dial *62 and enter the password.
-The password is usually the last four digits of your phone number.
+- From your telephone, dial *62 and enter your PIN.
+Your PIN was provided in the initial welcome email sent to the email address on file.
 Menu prompts will guide you through the setup process.

 How do I check my voicemail?